Diseases & Conditions

 Pelvic Fractures

-Most pelvic fractures are caused by some type of traumatic, high-energy event, such as a car collision.
+Most pelvic fractures are caused by trauma, typically a high-energy event, such as a motor vehicle collision.
 Because the pelvic bones are near major blood vessels and organs, pelvic fractures may cause extensive bleeding and other injuries that require urgent treatment.

 In some cases, a lower-impact event — such as a minor fall — may be enough to cause a pelvic fracture in an older person who has weaker bones, like those with osteoporosis.

-Treatment for a pelvic fracture varies depending on the severity of the injury.
-While lower-energy fractures can often be managed with conservative (nonsurgical) care, treatment for high-energy pelvic fractures usually involves surgery to reconstruct the pelvis and restore stability so that patients can resume their daily activities.
+Treatment for a pelvic fracture depends on how serious the injury is.
+While lower-energy fractures can often be managed with conservative (nonsurgical) treatments, patients with high-energy pelvic fractures may need surgery to reconstruct the pelvis and restore stability so they can get back to their daily activities.

 The pelvis is a ring of bones located at the lower end of the trunk — between the spine and the legs.
 The pelvic bones include: